huntdatacenter/docs/docs/service-desk/lab-orders.md

 # Service desk orders for labs

 **This page list predefined service orders for activities within one lab.
-To place an order, click the blue botton and send us a prefilled email.**
+To place an order, click the blue button and send us a prefilled email.**

 [[toc]]